Jim van Os

 Jim van Os (born 1960) is a Dutch academic and psychiatrist.
-He is Professor of Psychiatry and medical manager of the Brain Center at Utrecht University Medical Center, the Netherlands.
+He is Professor of Psychiatry at Utrecht University and medical manager of the Brain Center at UMC Utrecht, the Netherlands.

 Career

 Van Os studied medicine in Amsterdam, psychiatry in Jakarta, Casablanca, Bordeaux, and London, and subsequently epidemiology at the London School of Hygiene and Tropical Medicine.

 He was formerly Professor of Psychiatry, Chair of the Department of Psychiatry and Psychology, and Director of Psychiatric Services at the Maastricht University Medical Center.
-He is currently Professor of Psychiatry with a focus on psychiatric epidemiology and public mental health and medical manager of the Brain Center at Utrecht University Medical Centre, as well as visiting professor at the Institute of Psychiatry, King's College London, United Kingdom.
+He is currently Professor of Psychiatry with a focus on psychiatric epidemiology and public mental health and medical manager of the Brain Center at Utrecht University Medical Centre, as well as visiting professor and fellow at the Institute of Psychiatry, King's College London, United Kingdom.

-In 2011 he was elected member of the Royal Netherlands Academy of Arts and Sciences.
-In 2014 he was listed in the Thomson Reuters Web of Science list of "the world’s most influential scientific minds of our time" (since 2014).
+In 2011 he was elected a member of the Royal Netherlands Academy of Arts and Sciences, and in 2023, of the Koninklijke Hollandsche Maatschappij der Wetenschappen.
+Since 2014 he has been listed in the Thomson Reuters Web of Science list of "the world's most influential scientific minds of our time".
 He is on the editorial board of several major psychiatric journals, including Acta Psychiatrica Scandinavica, European Psychiatry, Psychological Medicine, Schizophrenia Research, and Schizophrenia Bulletin, additionally serving as an academic editor for PLOS One.
 He also served on the psychosis group for the DSM-5 Task Force.
 His colleagues have voted him "best psychiatrist in the Netherlands" multiple times.
+In 2023 van Os received the Lifetime Achievement Award of the Schizophrenia International Research Society.